wpsharks/wp-php-rv/README.md

 ### What else can I test for with this system?

-A compatible OS, a compatible PHP version, required bits, required PHP extensions, and a compatible WP version.
+A compatible OS, a compatible PHP version, required bits, required PHP functions, required PHP extensions, and a compatible WP version.

 ```php
 <?php